-Grants are available to students who meet financial need requirements The Federal Pell Grant has a maximum award of \$5815 and minimum amount of \$598 for qualified undergraduate students per year.
+Grants are available to students who meet financial need requirements The Federal Pell Grant has a maximum award of \$6,895 and minimum amount of \$692 for qualified undergraduate students for the 2022-2023 academic year.
 Federal Pell Grants are a need-based entitlement for students and are not affected by other aid.
 The Federal Supplemental Educational Opportunity Grant (SEOG) assists qualified undergraduate students who would be unable to attend college without aid.
-Annual awards are up to \$1000 depending on level of need.
+Annual awards are up to \$2000 depending on level of need.
 Grants do not have to be repaid.
 MCC will always consider your eligibility for grants before any of the loan programs.

 Jobs.
 Many students look to part-time employment on campus to help supplement other financial assistance.
-Working part-time while in college not only helps pay the bills, but also enhances your resume for that first job.
+Working part-time while in college not only helps pay the bills, but also enhances your resume for that first post graduate job.
 Manhattan Christian College participates in the Federal Work Study (FWS) Program.
-FWS provides jobs for students for up to \$1000 of earnings each semester.
+FWS provides jobs for students for up to \$1,000 of earnings each semester.
 To qualify, students must have unmet need in their cost of attendance less expected family contribution less other aid.
 All qualifying students will receive the award on their financial aid award letter to enable them to have an opportunity to seek employment.
 Qualifying for FWS money does not guarantee the student a job at the college.
 Qualification is merely the first step as students must apply for limited on-campus jobs.
-The award is contingent upon the student's applying for and being accepted for a position and then earning the money.
-Available jobs are posted on the job position bulletin board in the mail room in Coffin Hall.
-It is up to the applicant to fill out an employment application and contact the position supervisor to schedule an interview.
-Students are paid twice monthly by direct deposit or check (available in the Financial & Administrative Services Suite).
+The award is contingent upon the student's applying and being hired for a position and then earning the wages.
+Available jobs are posted on our scrolling announcement screens, printed in our weekly newsletter and available through the Student Financial Services office.
+It is up to the applicant to fill out the online employment application and Employee Agreement Statement which outlines the student's rights and responsibilities.
+Students will be contacted by the departments requested on the application.
+Students will be interviewed by the supervisor and may or may not be offered a position.